Lab 10: Character Display

 assign char_y_pos = pixel_y[8:4];

-There is also a coordinate system for pixels within an individual character.
+There is also a sub-character coordinate system for pixels within an individual character.
 As described above, each character is 8 pixels wide and 16 pixels high.
 The position of the top left pixel of a character is (0,0), and the lower right pixel of a character is (7,15) as shown in the figure below.

 assign char_x_pixel = pixel_x[2:0];